creater0822/TOI_Mods/Guides/ModSummary.md

   - [5.
 ModCode (using C#.Net)](#5-modcode-using-cnet)
   - [6.
 Source reconstruction](#6-source-reconstruction)

+The "Table of content" reference is auto-generated into itself by VSCodium, so no suspecting me xD

 ## How/where to start?
 Let's start with some quick info:
 - The game is built in `Unity 2020.3.9f99` with game type being `Il2Cpp`